boringprotocol/docs/docs/intro.md

 ## Where can I buy BOP tokens?

 Go to CoinMarketCap and search for Boring Protocol and tap on the button labeled “Market” near the price chart.
 In this view, you will see a complete list of exchanges that carry the BOP token.
 BOP has a max supply of 250,000,000.
-If you would like to know where to buy/swap BOP at the current rate use Jupiter aggregator!: [Click here to visit Jupiter swap aggregator on Solana.](https://jup.ag/swap/SOL-BOP).
-Radium!: [Click here to visit RADIUM! ](https://raydium.io/).
-Or, ORCA!: [Click here to visit Orca - a friendly DEX on Solana](https://www.orca.so/).
+If you would like to know where to buy/swap BOP at the current rate use [Jupiter aggregator](https://jup.ag/swap/SOL-BOP), [Radium](https://raydium.io/), or [ORCA ](https://www.orca.so/).

 ## What Is a MotherBored?